Mariateresa Bonanotte

 Verano Monumental Cemetery, Rome

-The tomb monuments in Rome's Monumental Cemetery are characterized by a remarkable variety of styles ranging from Neoclassicism to Realism, from Eclecticism to Symbolism and Futurism, with works executed by the greatest exponents of nineteenth-century art.
+Beyond the quadriportico stretch wide fields dotted with crosses, cypresses, and small monuments, whose ensemble creates a picturesque and evocative effect.
+The tomb monuments in Rome's Monumental Cemetery are characterized by a remarkable variety of styles ranging from Neoclassicism to Realism, from Eclecticism to Symbolism and Futurism, with works executed by the greatest exponents of 19th-century art

 Many prominent personalities are buried within its lofty walls, such as Alberto Sordi, Vittorio De Sica, Alberto Moravia, Trilussa, Giacomo Balla, Vittorio Gassman, Nino Manfredi, Gianni Rodari, Ettore Petrolini, Eduardo De Filippo and many others.

-To admire the rich historical and artistic heritage of the Verano Monumental Cemetery, you can book a "Walks among Memories" visit, choosing from a variety of thematic tours such as those dedicated to the Great War, the Italian theater, or the important female figures who lived in the nineteenth and twentieth centuries who now rest in the Roman cemetery.
+To admire the rich historical and artistic heritage of the Verano Monumental Cemetery, you can book a "Walks among Memories" visit, choosing from a variety of thematic tours such as those dedicated to the Great War, the Italian theater, or the important female figures who lived in the 19th and 20th centuries and now rest in the Roman cemetery.

 The Non-Catholic Cemetery for Foreigners in Rome is one of the oldest cemeteries in Europe and dates as far back as 1716; it came into being because the church did not allow non-Catholics to be buried within the city walls, which is why it is also called the English or Protestant Cemetery.